instructlab/instructlab/docs/containerization.md

 and your GPU into a container for an isolated and easily reproducible experience.

-## Steps to build an image and run a container:
+## Steps to build an image then run a container:

 Containerfile: